music

 Synth pop revival music presents an obvious problem: you're making music that sounds like something from the past, which means you're constantly being measured against the past, and the past had the advantage of being genuinely new.
 Every synth-heavy record released in the 2020s is compared to New Order, to OMD, to Depeche Mode, to whoever the reference is, and the comparison almost always disadvantages the present.

 George Clanton sidesteps this by not particularly caring about it.
-He makes music that uses the vocabulary of '80s synthesizer music without performing nostalgia — the sounds are genuinely his, genuinely present, genuinely concerned with the emotional content rather than the period authenticity.
+He makes music that uses the vocabulary of 80s synthesizer music without performing nostalgia.
+The sounds are genuinely his, genuinely present, genuinely concerned with the emotional content rather than the period authenticity.
 100% Electronica, his label, has released work across a decade that maintains this quality consistently.
 His 2023 album Ooh Rap I Ya is the fullest expression of it.

 Clanton is from Charlottesville, Virginia, runs his own label out of Sacramento, and operates entirely outside the established structures of the music industry.
 No major label, no traditional management, no press cycle.
-His music reaches the people who find it through a kind of organic circulation that feels like a throwback to an earlier internet era — shared through personal recommendation, through small online communities, through genuine enthusiasm rather than marketing spend.
+His music reaches the people who find it through a kind of organic circulation that feels like a throwback to an earlier internet era, shared through personal recommendation, through small online communities, through genuine enthusiasm rather than marketing spend.

 What Genuine Sounds Like

 That absence of irony is increasingly rare.
-Most music that touches the '80s synth palette does so with a kind of knowing detachment — we're aware of the reference, we're playing with it, we understand the cultural codes.
+Most music that touches the 80s synth palette does so with a kind of knowing detachment.
+We're aware of the reference, we're playing with it, we understand the cultural codes.
 Clanton just makes the music.
 The emotional directness that results from this approach is sometimes startling.

-'You'd Say to Me' is the track I keep returning to — a mid-tempo piece where the melody line does something unexpected in the chorus that sounds so simple after you've heard it that you wonder why nobody did it before.
-That quality — the simple thing that wasn't obvious until it was done — is the quality of a very particular kind of songwriting gift.
+"You'd Say to Me" is the track I keep returning to, a mid-tempo piece where the melody line does something unexpected in the chorus that sounds so simple after you've heard it that you wonder why nobody did it before.
+That quality, the simple thing that wasn't obvious until it was done, is the quality of a very particular kind of songwriting gift.

 The Underground in 2023

 Clanton represents something I find more valuable the older I get: the artist who exists in a sustainable, authentic relationship to their work and their audience without requiring industry mediation.
-The 100% Electronica ecosystem is small but real — shows, releases, a community that has coalesced around shared taste.
+The 100% Electronica ecosystem is small but real, shows, releases, a community that has coalesced around shared taste.

 In a music industry that increasingly rewards the spectacular and the algorithmic, there's something quietly radical about an artist who has chosen the small and specific over the large and general.
 The records Clanton makes are not records that will appear on year-end lists in the major publications.
 They're records that certain people find and keep for a long time.